dek577/homebridge-watchdog15/README.md

 ## Known Bugs

-* History support for dewpoint incorrectly display temperature.
+* History support for dewpoint incorrectly displays temperature.
 The plugin uses the [fakegato-history](https://github.com/simont77/fakegato-history) module to support history.
 The plugin uses the fakegato "room" accessory type which supports temperature, humidity and air quality. *There is no built-in fakegato API support for dewpoint.* So dewpoint history will incorrectly display the current temperature history.
 This is a known issue with no workaround unitl fakegato supports generic/arbitrary signals or dewpoint is added to one of the basic accessory types.